 - Ear infections

 What to Expect from Veterinary Laser Therapy

 Veterinarians apply the laser over the painful area for just a few moments.
 In-office procedures can be done quickly with the powerful ACTIVet PRO clinical laser, or owners can rent a My Pet Laser for home use to avoid clinical visits with their pets.
 Pet laser therapy has no known side effects – it is considered safe and effective .
 Laser treatment for pets is completely pain-free and provides almost immediate comfort.
 The animal will feel either a gentle and soothing warmth, tingling or no sensation at all.
-Anxiety and tension tends to dissipate quickly during pet laser therapy.
+Anxiety and tension tend to dissipate quickly during pet laser therapy.

-Recent Innovations in LLLT in Veterinary Medicine
+Recent Innovations in Laser Therapy for Veterinary Medicine

 - Rechargeable battery with up to six hours of continuous use